permafrost-dev/alpinejs-ray/README.md

 # alpinejs-ray

-## Debug your Alpine.js code with Ray to fix problems faster
+## Debug Alpine.js code with Ray to fix problems faster

-This package can be installed into any project using [Alpine.js](https://github.com/alpinejs/alpine) to send messages to the [Ray app](https://myray.app).
+Install this package into any project using [Alpine.js](https://github.com/alpinejs/alpine) to send messages to the [Ray app](https://myray.app).

-> Note: use version `^1.4` of this package for Alpine v2, and `^2.0` for Alpine v3.
+> Note: use version `^1.4` of this package for Alpine v2 and `^2.0` for Alpine v3.

 <!-- ![screenshot](https://static.permafrost.dev/images/alpinejs-ray/screenshot-01.png) -->